What are the aims of this leaflet?

 Side effects are rare, but include:

-- Persistent reaction -some positive test reactions may remain for up to a month before fading away.
+- Persistent reaction - some positive test reactions may remain for a few weeks before fading away.

-- Flare up of eczema - a positive patch test may be accompanied by a flare up of existing or previous eczema.
+- Flare-up of eczema - a positive patch test may be accompanied by a temporary flare-up of your existing or previous eczema.

-- Pigment change -an increase or decrease in pigment may be seen at the place where the patches are, which may last for months or rarely (1 in 1,000) be permanent.
+- Pigment change - an increase or decrease in pigment (skin colour) may be seen at the place where the patches were, which may last for several months.

-- Allergy -rarely (1 in 5,000 patch tests), you may become allergic to one of the substances applied during patch testing.
-In practice, this does not appear to cause problems in the long term.
+- Allergy - very uncommon, you may become allergic to one of the substances applied during patch testing.
+If this happens, you will be advised how to avoid the substance.

 Storage of patch test results

-For audit purposes, patch test results are often recorded in an anonymised computer database and used to standardise the results of patch testing nationally, in accordance with good medical practice.
-The anonymised data may be used for research and shared with other medical centres.
+Patch test results are often recorded in a computer database and compared to the results of patch testing nationally to improve testing across the country.
+The anonymised results may be used for studies and shared with other medical centres.

 Where can I get more information about patch testing?